medic/cht-docs/content/en/apps/guides/hosting/4.x/data-migration.md

 EOF
 ```

 f) Start 4.x CouchDb and wait until it is up.
+You'll know it is up when the `docker-compose` call exits without errors and logs `CouchDb Cluster is Ready`.
 ```shell
 cd ~/couchdb-cluster/
 docker-compose up -d